 Church and/or Role

 An award-winning musician, Dr. Dupré la Tour began his training at the Conservatoire National de Région of Lyon, France, his native town.
-He has performed throughout his country as well as in the United States, Canada, and South America.
+He performed throughout his country as well as in the United States, Canada, and South America.
 While at the Oberlin Conservatory of Music, he earned an Artist Diploma in Organ Performance and a Master of Music in Historical Performance.
 He received the Doctor of Musical Arts degree from The Juilliard School.
 His dissertation, “New Words for the Music of Louis Marchand,” highlights the diverse talents of this lesser-known Baroque organist, harpsichordist and vocal composer.

-Accolades have followed Dr. Dupré la Tour from the beginning of his performance career.
+Accolades had followed Dr. Dupré la Tour from the beginning of his performance career.
 The reviewer of an early concert in Lyon with his sister on recorder noted that they played “with extraordinary intensity and sensitive virtuosity.”
-These qualities have continued to characterize both his ensemble and solo performances.
-Known for his “spot on” precision and “prismatic detail” in accompanying, Dr. Dupré la Tour has played with the String Orchestra of New York on harpsichord, the Oberlin Symphony Orchestra on organ, and accompanied a critically-acclaimed recital at the Cleveland Museum of Art’s Musart Matinee series on harpsichord and piano.
+These qualities continued to characterize both his ensemble and solo performances.
+Known for his “spot on” precision and “prismatic detail” in accompanying, Dr. Dupré la Tour had played with the String Orchestra of New York on harpsichord, the Oberlin Symphony Orchestra on organ, and accompanied a critically-acclaimed recital at the Cleveland Museum of Art’s Musart Matinee series on harpsichord and piano.
 He also performed on the celesta in John Luther Adams’ In the White Silence, now a New World Records CD.